TanyaTewari26/Image_Processing_using_CNN/README.md

 CNNs simplify images, converting them into the main lines or features.
 That simplified pattern is then fed into a more traditional neural network, which identifies the pattern.

-The following is a typical architecture for CNNs:

-Conv2D

-MaxPooling2D

-Dropout

-Flatten

-Dense

-Dropout

-Dense NN that uses Softmax (for >2 categories)

 The convolutional layer applies a filter to a 3x3 collection of pixels.
 This process convolutes or reshapes the image into something simpler.
 For a 3 channel image, the convolution process converts the image into a black and white image.